 And I write this because there are so often times that I’m like, “Playing Candy Crush can teach you life lessons.”
 Well, maybe I don’t say it in quite that malarkey tone, but something like that.
 I mean, think of it…

 I’m on a level I can’t quite get past… Oh, I have to preface this with, I don’t spend any money on Candy Crush.
 Either I get through the levels with what’s given to me, or I don’t get through.
 And I don’t buy lives either.
 Okay, once I bought lives, but that was it.
-I play Candy Crush Survivor-style (not that I’ve ever watched that show; okay, maybe more like Naked and Afraid; I’m naked (w/o pricey help) and sometimes afraid).
+(I doth protest too much, eh?)
+I play Candy Crush Survivor-style — but maybe more like Naked & Afraid (without the bells and whistles and constantly not knowing what the heck I’m doing).
 Okay, back to my thought…

 I’m on a level I can’t quite get past, and I begin to check in with myself.
 What is my mood?
 I’ve noticed with enough play time racked up now that when I’m angry with the game I don’t get past a level.
 You know, it’s like when I get caught up in the circumstance of the game and begin to think that this level may be the level that just does me in.
 There’s always one.
 No matter how high I go, or what I’ve come through before, there’s always this one level that seems to stump me.
 But… when I’ve got levity with the circumstance and I just somehow stop seeing it as a stumbling block and – and this is key – I am that I will move on from this silly level (you know the one that I was just calling this stupid *expletive* *expletive* level), then I totally move forward.